esm2000/connect_four/README.md

 # connect_four
- This is a Connect 4 game created with Swing and AWT Toolkits in Java.
+ This is a Connect 4 game created with Swing and AWT toolkits in Java.